hkanagawa/website/content/_index.md

 +++

 # Affiliation
-Hiroki Kanagawa is research engineer at NTT Corporation.
+Hiroki Kanagawa (金川 裕紀) is research engineer at NTT Corporation.
 The detail CV is in preparation.

 # Work experience